 Juncker declarations follow the political will of a consistent increase of the Erasmus+ budget expressed by several heads of State and government of some Member States such as Belgium, France, Italy.
 Furthermore, during the Rome Summit on the 60th anniversary of the treaty.

 Civil society organisations could not sit on the bench.
-We accepted the challenge and, within the Erasmus+ Coalition, we […]
+We accepted the challenge and, within the Erasmus+ Coalition, we came up […]

 Do you have a great idea for an innovative European Project on tackling challenges related to the professional development of teachers and trainers?
 Does it align with the recent EU communication on “School Development and Excellent Teaching for a Great Start in Life”?